 Materials aren't as durable as others, especially the mesh components, which come apart easily.

 This tent can fit four campers comfortably and six if there are small children.
 Tent poles are already attached to the tent, which allows for a quicker setup.
 Includes a rain fly, tent stakes, and a carry bag.
-Equipped with two large pockets on both sides and a port for electrical cords.
+Equipped with two large pockets on both sides.

 Whether you and your compadres have your sights set on a weeklong adventure in the Grand Tetons or a starry night in the backyard, a roomy and easy-to-deploy tent is an essential part of the plan.
 The right family tent — one that’s suited for Mom, Dad, the kids, and maybe a few cousins — is key to a successful camping trip.
 This large enclosure will be a sleeping barracks, shelter against the elements, a storage space for gear, and a place in which the gang can sit and relax the day away.